sevagh/goat/README.md

 ### Run phase

-In production I run `ebs_raid_wizard` at the EC2 user-data phase (executed from a bash script).
+In production I run `ebs_wizard` at the EC2 user-data phase (executed from a bash script).
 Further exploration is needed to perhaps embed it properly into `systemd` or `cloud-init`.

 ### Tags